Abiolaakapo/LITA_CAPSTONE_PROJECT_SALESDATA/README.md

  - To find the highest sales by region.
  - To find the average sales by product.
  - To find the least selling product.
- - To find the highest sales by month
+ - To find the highest sales by month.

+  ### Data Analysis
+  The Data Analysis is carried out by data querying with the use of some select statements such as